 Paid Sick Leave Usage

 Employees may use paid sick leave for authorized uses including caring for themselves or their family members, for preventative medical care, etc. Employees are entitled to use accrued paid sick leave beginning on the 90th calendar day after the start of their employment.
 Employees may use their paid sick leave without being required to find a replacement for their shift.
+If an employee feels like they are being discriminated against for using their sick leave and have evidence that they are being targeted for a specific reason, making them afraid to take their time off sick, then they can look into contacting professionals such as The Lacy Employment Law Firm or a law firm within their area, so they can be represented in their case and seek justice.

 Paid Sick Leave Notification Requirements